mociarain/Hello-World/README.md

 Tutorial
 Hi World!

-My name is MAitiú Ó Ciaráin and Github looks pretty nice.
+My name is Maitiú Ó Ciaráin and Github looks pretty nice.